 With the PartRelations other PartVersions (those) can be defined as supplementary parts for the PartVersions that are described by the containing GeneralTechnicalPartSpecification (this).

-The semantic is, that if this PartVersion shall be used in a correct way in product the referenced PartVersions can or shall be added to the product as well (depending on the used PartRelationType).
+The semantic is, that if this PartVersion shall be used in a correct way in product, the referenced PartVersions can or shall be added to the product as well (depending on the used PartRelationType).
 That can be for example caps, bars or levers in case of a connector.

 The PartRelation.relationType defines how the set of referenced PartVersions of one PartRelation must be interpreted.
 For details see the description of class PartRelation.